-Second, we set up a dynamic two-sector labour market equilibrium model in order to understand the interaction mechanisms.
-The model, that features search and matching frictions in the labour market and exogenous growth, captures the essence of the interaction between the wages in the two sectors.
+Second, we set up a dynamic two-sector labour market equilibrium model with search and matching frictions and exogenous growth.
+Our main objective is to understand the transmission mechanisms of fiscal policy, particular of public sector wage growth, on the private sector.
+To achieve it, it is crucial to model the government behaviour realistically.
+We do it through a public sector wage rule that captures the essence of the interaction uncovered in the empirical part.
 The government determines wage increases depending on the expected growth rate of private sector wages and an error correction that depends on the public-private wage differential.
-The long-run growth rate is determined in the private sector and then spreads out to the public sector, but similar to other models that address this issue, we also find that public sector wages and employment affect private sector wages.2
+The long-run growth rate is determined by technology growth in the private sector and then spreads to the public sector.
+But similar to other models that address this issue, we find that public sector wages and employment affect private sector wages.